pirl-unc/rserver/README.md

 # Basic RServer for the Vincent Lab

+* this repo originally resided at https://github.com/rserver , it was moved here on 2/12/2024

 ## Introduction
 This environment sets up the IDE and R-Packages needed to do analyses and reports for the Vincent Lab.